Abderrahmane2703/training-ART/README.md

 <img src="assets/benchmarks/summarize/percentage-comparison.svg" alt="Benchmark Percentage of Questions Answered Comparison" width="500"/>

 _A side-by-side comparison of the percentage of questions that each model's summary allowed Gemini 2.5 Flash to answer correctly.
-The trained model began with a percentage of 12%, but by the final step, it was able to generate summaries that allowed Gemini 2.5 Flash to answer 24% of the questions correctly._
+The trained model began with a percentage of 37%, but by step 50, it was able to generate summaries that allowed Gemini 2.5 Flash to answer 67% of the questions correctly._